JofArnold/react-fontawesome-svg-import/README.md

 }
 ```

-I.e. the modules are a module case concatenation of their file name and their parent directory.
+I.e. the modules are a module case *(like camelcase, but first letter is a capital... not sure what this is called)* concatenation of their file name and their parent directory.
 For example `.../brands/slack-hack.svg` gets the name `BrandsSlackHash`.

 ### Example Usage